hwdchiva/agv/README.md

 # Fix issue: QStandardPaths: wrong permissions on runtime directory /run/user/1000/, 0755 instead of 0700
 chmod 0700 /run/user/1000/
 ```

+#### Moving Slow?

+If simulated AGV is moving too slow, make sure the `Windows Subsystem for Linux` feature is enabled.
+To verify, follow these steps:
+- Click the windows Start Menu button and on the search bar type `Windows Features`.
+- Scroll down to the bottom of the window and make sure the box for `Windows Subsystem for Linux` is checked.
+- Click OK and restart computer.

 ## Documentation
 Software design architecture for an AGV can be found under the ```doc``` directory in file ```AGV_Software_Design.pdf```.<br />